iamkarthikricky/HungryBowls/README.md

-In this project let's build a **Tasty Kitchens App** by applying the concepts we have learned till now.
+In this project let's build a **Hungry Bowls App** by applying the concepts we have learned till now.
 This project allows you to practice the concepts and techniques learned till React Course and apply them in a concrete project.

 You will demonstrate your skills by creating an app that will fetch data from an internal server using a class component, displaying that data, using **component lifecycle** methods, **routing** concepts, **authentication**, and **authorization**, and adding responsiveness to the website.